rpajanssen/java-triangle/exception-handling/before/README.md

 # So... what is wrong with it?

-## Missing REST resource error handling
+## 1. Missing REST resource error handling

 ...

-## Missing error-handling filter
+## 2. Missing error-handling filter

 What if you have a CORS filter that throws an exception?

-## Missing error-handling resource
+## 3. Missing error-handling resource

 ...

-## Duplicated catch blocks
+## 4. Duplicating catch blocks

 ...

-## Using high level HTTP code at wrong abstraction level
+## 5. Using high abstraction level code at wrong lower abstraction level

+An example is given in the DBPersonDAO in the method: _void update(Person person)_.

+Here we see that an exception is being thrown and we also set the Http status code for the response.
+This is wrong because:
+- This DAO is not aware its result will eventually be used in a REST resource.
+- We now pull in higher level HTTP dependencies in a lower level persistence class.
+- We run the risk of creating circular dependencies between the high/low level classes.
+- We can't reuse the DAO anymore for anything else.

+Always use one abstraction level in a class and in a method.

+## 6. Using low level code at wrong higher abstraction level

 ...

-## Using low level persistence code at wrong abstraction level
+## 7. Catching very abstract generic exceptions

 ...

-## Catching very abstract generic exceptions
+## 8. Transforming generic exceptions into specific without the required knowledge

 ...

-## Transforming generic exception into specific without the required knowledge
+## 9. Catching and rethrowing the same exceptions

 ...

-## Catching and rethrowing the same exception
+## 10. Logging errors for handled exceptions that are not your responsibility

 ...

-## Logging errors for handled exceptions that are not your responsibility

-...

 # And...

-## Handle access denied exceptions
+## 11. Handle access denied exceptions

 ...

-## Handle method level security
+## 12. Handle method level security

 ...